 Spotlight on security

-Regulatory serialisation requirements* have been restricted to pharmaceuticals, medical devices, and tobacco until recently.
+Regulatory serialization requirements* have been restricted to pharmaceuticals, medical devices, and tobacco until recently.
 However, as global demand for more transparency within supply chains increases, we see the requirement expand into other industries, particularly food and beverage.
 For example, Russia’s Chestny ZNAK track and trace system was inaugurated in 2017 for prescription and OTC medicines and has since been expanded to include bottled water and milk.
-In addition, it is anticipated that the next update of the FDA’s Food Safety Modernization Act will require the serialisation of certain food and beverage products in the US.
+In addition, it is anticipated that the next update of the FDA’s Food Safety Modernization Act will require the serialization of certain food and beverage products in the US.

 Supply chain opportunity

-As the pharma industry has found, the end-to-end traceability of products via scannable, serialised 2D codes can present an opportunity for brands to run their supply chains more efficiently and drive out potential causes of waste.
+As the pharma industry has found, the end-to-end traceability of products via scannable, serialized 2D codes can present an opportunity for brands to run their supply chains more efficiently and drive out potential causes of waste.
 These same benefits apply to the food and beverage industry, and with the spotlight on global food waste reduction, arguably, the opportunity for change has never been more significant.

 Variable code scanning at each step in the supply chain – from the initial raw material supply all the way through to retail sales data – can allow supply chain partners to access information on the provenance and journey of each product.
 This increased visibility can provide opportunities to identify issues and sources of waste at each step of a product’s journey, providing the insights needed to run supply chains more efficiently.

 Sharing data across supply chains can also provide insight into supply and demand levels in different regions, presenting an opportunity for manufacturers to produce in a way that matches downstream and upstream needs.
 The benefits of improved supply chain efficiency help reduce waste and drive out inefficiencies and enable brands to offer a greater variety of fresh food products, with increased shelf life, to their consumers.